Twelve Principal Tatchlan Faces banner

 Face of Recollection

 Humma is the Face of Recollection.
-He is invoked to look at current threads and trace them back to their origins.
-Along with following all related threads, Humma notes their inception and how they influence each other and those around them.
-The deepest branch of Honoured Historian, the Jemnum Apprehenders, are said to emulate this Fourth Face in their pursuit of Concept Filaments.
+He is tasked with looking at current threads and tracing them back to their origins.
+Along with following all related threads, Humma notes their origins and how they influence one another and those around them.
+The deepest branch of Honoured Historian, the Jemnum Apprehenders, is said to emulate this Fourth Face in their pursuit of Concept Filaments

 Humma’s Face is said to resemble a deep-sea creature, alive during the Uluvatu Master's time but now long extinct.
 His head is long with curved sides that taper to a burning tip at the top and bottom.
-These flames both illuminate new memory and destroy what is no longer needed.
-His eyes are enormous and multihued and sit on the sides of his head, leading him to be called ‘he of the delving eyes.’
+These flames both illuminate new memories and destroy what is no longer needed.
+His eyes are enormous and multihued, set on the sides of his head, leading to him being called ‘he of the delving eyes.’
 His skin is composed of shining scales running in rows of red and yellow.
 His always open mouth, ever taking in new elements of the Resplendent System, fills his Face between his eyes.

 On ceremonial versions of this mask, tiny representations of other Principal Tatchlan Faces, and diverse icons associated with various aspects of Tatchlan, are painted onto these scales.
 They are all memories of Humma.
 He is said to dip down into the skin of the Living Orb and swim within it, easily parting the surface with this thin body while leaving no wake behind.